amir-jafari/SOM/Roadmap/Readme.md

 ### 1.8 Subclustering
 - [ ] Train a subcluster -> Save som and json mapping

 ## 2. SOM Packages Testing

-### 2.1 Test the SOM packages with some example datasets with labels
+### 2.1 Test the SOM packages as clustering method with some example datasets with labels (text, CV, tabular, etc)
 - [ ] Test the SOM packages with some example datasets with labels
+- [ ] Get the Plot with them.

-### 2.2 Train a model and make prediction
+### 2.2 Test the SOM as post training tools for a trained model
-- [ ] Train the SOM with some example datasets without labels and make prediction
+- [ ] Train a neural network model with some example datasets and make a prediction.

-### 2.3 Post Training Analysis
+- [ ] Get the confusion matrix of the prediction for the rained model
-- [ ] Analyze the trained SOM with some example datasets
+- [ ] Plot them with SOM cluster and compare them to get insight